stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 ## Solution abstract overview

-In order to prevent attacks using fake headers we propose construction of proven headers.
+In order to prevent attacks using fake headers, we propose the use of proven headers.

 New type of network messages needs to be introduced to allow syncing using proven headers -